 Platt has appeared in concert in Glyndebourne’s Ebert Room Recital Series and the Brighton Festival, and in venues including the Bridgewater Hall, the Royal Festival Hall, Christ Church Spitalfields and the Barbican.
-He has sung with many leading conductors including Cummings, Colin Davis, Andrew Davis, Elder, Gergiev, Mackerras and McCreesh.
+He has sung with such leading conductors as Laurence Cummings, Andrew Davis, Colin Davis, Mark Elder, Valery Gergiev, Charles Mackerras and Paul McCreesh.

 News and features